 When we talk about support in a hiking shoe there are several things to consider: arch support, the lacing system and how well it provides ankle and heel support, and lateral support.
 The Moab 2 Waterproof did well in this metric as well.
 This was due to a higher ankle opening than many other shoes.
 In addition, the molded nylon shank is burly and keeps the shoe from feeling squishy with each step.

 The fit could be a bit sloppy, allowing for less lateral stability.
-Our Editors' Choice winner, the Oboz Sawtooth II Low BDry is much more stable, as it comes up a bit higher on the front of the foot as well as the sides, has a stiffer sole, and has a fantastic shape in the heel which allows for zero heel slippage and excellent overall stability.
+For hikes requiring a heavier pack and multi-day trips you might want to look at a shoe that offers more support and cushion, overall, but the Moab 2 is a star with a light or moderate pack (about 20 pounds).
+Our Editors' Choice winner is much more stable, as the shoe comes up a bit higher on the front of the foot as well as the sides, has a stiffer sole, and has a fantastic shape in the heel which allows for zero heel slippage and excellent overall stability.
 That being said, the Moab 2 Waterproof is still a great shoe!

 Testing the Moab 2 Waterproof on mossy rock slabs, in the rain!